Food law and enforcement

 Hazard Analysis Critical Control Point (HACCP)

-Regulations require food business operators to produce food that's safe to eat.
-They must also be able to show and prove how food safety is ensured.
+The law requires food business operators to produce food that's safe to eat.
+They must also be able to show and prove how they ensure food safety.
 However, the procedures can be different depending on the size of your business and its activities.

 The Food Standards Agency (FSA) publishes guidance to help caterers implement food safety management procedures based on HACCP.
 Your local council environmental health service can also advise you.